mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

 ### Horse-related features

+- **`hoattend`**: Horse’s experience measured in number of races the horse has attended over their career up to the current race, excluding the current race itself
 - **`hosr730`**: Horse’s strike rate in the last 2 years
 - **`hosr`**: Horse’s career strike rate
 - **`homean4sprat`**: Horse’s mean speed rating in the last 4 races